I'm A Neuroscientist Psychiatrist: This Is My Go-To Trick For Conquering Anxiety

 Approval seeking puts your brain at risk, too.
-A brain-imaging study revealed specific chemical reactions in the brain to both positive feedback and negative criticism.
+A brain-imaging study2 revealed specific chemical reactions in the brain to both positive feedback and negative criticism.
 This means that others' evaluations of you can literally change your brain, and those changes may not be beneficial to you.
-Additional research in the Journal of Anxiety Disorders shows that fear of negative evaluation is associated with social anxiety.
+Additional research in the Journal of Anxiety Disorders3 shows that fear of negative evaluation is associated with social anxiety.

 How to put the 18-40-60 rule into action now.

 Don't worry, you don't have to wait until you turn 60 to take advantage of the 18-40-60 Rule.
 Here are a few tips to implement it at any age:

 If you tend to believe that others are thinking critically of you—"She's not very smart" or "He didn't deserve that promotion"—your mind is likely infested with what I call mind-reading ANTs.
 Even trained psychiatrists with 40 years of clinical experience like me can't tell what someone else is thinking unless they ask them.
 A negative look from someone doesn't mean they are mad at you.
 It could just mean they are constipated!
 You just don't know.
 If you catch yourself mind-reading, remind yourself that you can't know what they're thinking.

 Stop beating yourself up for making mistakes.
 We all do it.
 If someone points out something you've done wrong, just remember that they've slipped up at some time in their life, too.
 Nobody is perfect.

 Know your values.

 When you have clarity about your sense of self, it's much easier to know if your behavior fits your values.
 This way, if someone criticizes you for something that isn't truly important in your life, it won't sting as badly.